cls-cc

 How data privacy and information security work together

-Despite some differences, information security and data privacy complement each other in practice: data privacy defines the legal requirements for personal data, while information security provides the technical and organizational measures for implementation.
+Although these two areas have different focuses, they are intertwined in practice: Data protection defines the legal requirements for personal data, while information security provides the technical and organizational measures needed to implement them.

 • Encrypted e-mails protect both personal data and confidential business communication.